armijnhemel/devicecode/doc/filter.md

 name=value
 ```

-In the future this will be extended to allow extra parameters (which will be
-different for each field):
+Extra parameters can be supplied as follows:

 ```
 name?params=value
 ```

-`params` are as follows:
+where `params` is as follows:

 ```
 param1:value1;param2:value2
 ```

+### Names

 `name` can be one of: